squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 }}}
 As Squid's configure script runs, watch its output.
 You should find that it locates libgnumalloc.a and optionally gnumalloc.h.

-=== dlmalloc ===
-[[http://g.oswego.edu/dl/html/malloc.html|dlmalloc]] has been written by ''Doug Lea''.
-According to Doug:

-{{{
-This is not the fastest, most space-conserving, most portable, or most tunable malloc ever written.
-However it is among the fastest while also being among the most space-conserving, portable and tunable.
-}}}
-dlmalloc is included with the ''Squid-2'' source distribution.
-To use this library, you simply give an option to the ''configure'' script:

-{{{
-% ./configure --enable-dlmalloc ...
-}}}
 <<Anchor(how-much-ram)>>

 == How much memory do I need in my Squid server? ==